PoisotLab/ms_network_prediction/manuscript.md

 ### What data do we need to turn a predictive model into a forecasting model?

 Forecasts of the model's inputs
+On some scales, empirical time-series encode enough information about the process for machine-learning approaches to make accurate forecasts.
+However, its clear this approach won't work as we rapidly shift the abiotic environment to conditions which have not been observed in the data.

 ### How can we validate a forecasting model?